pheonix-19/OpsAI/README.md

 - Complete error message and stack trace
 - Steps to reproduce the problem
 - Expected vs actual behavior

-**For Feature Requests:**
-- Describe the business problem you're solving
-- Provide examples of desired behavior
-- Consider implementation complexity and scope

 ### **🙏 Acknowledgments**